yash9111/questdb.io/docs/reference/api/java-embedded.md

 instance is actually being re-used under the hood.
 A Timestamp is necessary to determine a partition for the new row.
 Its value has to be either increment or stay the same as the last row.
-When the table is not partitioned and does not have a designated timestamp column, timestamp value can be omitted.
+When the table is not partitioned and does not have a designated timestamp column, the timestamp value can be omitted.

 ```java title="Creating new table row without timestamp"
 TableWriter.Row row = writer.newRow();